karthikkeyan/Encryption/README.md

 #C Libraries in Swift

 Signing a string using CommonCrypto library.
-I found below code by googling, thanks for someone who written this piece of code,
+I found below code by googling, thanks to someone who written this piece of code,

 ```swift
 import Foundation